slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Oh, this is an easy one.
 When people say a child is talented they mean he or she is a good learner.
 But a talented adult is a good do-er.
 High potential people who fail to make an impact are stuck in child-mode, because that is what they were always praised for."
 -- HN_goatinaboat*

-> *"I had a manager who once said the people who were terminated were those who question too much and do too little."*
+> *"I had a manager who once said the people who were terminated were those who question too much and do too little."
+-- Anonymous*

 > *"I always advise young people to become good public speakers.
 Anyone can do it with practice.
 If you add that talent to any other, suddenly you’re the boss of the people who have only one skill.
 Or get a degree in business on top of your degree.
-Suddenly you’re in charge, or maybe you’re starting your own company using your combined knowledge."*
+Suddenly you’re in charge, or maybe you’re starting your own company using your combined knowledge."
+-- Anonymous*

 ### How to «pivot» career?